ASZM101/playwright-scrapers/planning.md

 - Enable scraping programs to search in multiple pages
 - Test all scrapers as external user (starting with downloading repo from GitHub)
 - ✅ Add table of contents
-- ✅ Take screenshot of outputs of all scrapers together (main screenshot)
+- ✅ Take new screenshot with outputs of all scrapers together, upload to #cdn and bay

 ## Job Seeker
 - Update readme with info about job seeker